27 Dog Breeds That Start With N

 A Maltese and a Norwich terrier contributed to the creation of the hybrid breed known as the Nortese.

-Despite this, they are generally sociable and friendly dogs that adore being around their owners but can be suspicious of new people at first.
+Despite this, they are generally pleasant and friendly dogs that adore being around their owners but can be suspicious of new people initially.

 They have a possessive nature, which occasionally causes them to lash out, even though they are normally peaceful.